1sarthak7/Python-Assignment-/README.md

 * `lib_books.py` – Library books management program (basic data handling)
 * `fun_music.py` – Fun program related to music or sound-based logic

-> Each file is written independently and can be executed separately.

 ---

 ##  Objectives of the Assignment